 Relief from spinal stenosis begins with an accurate diagnosis.
-The team at TriHealth Orthopedics & Sports Institute is here to help.
+The team at TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine are here to help.
 We’ll answer your questions and make sure you get the testing, care and attention you deserve.
 Together, we’ll get you back to living a life with less pain and more comfort.

 Spinal stenosis refers to the narrowing of the area around your spine.
 The condition occurs as you age, but other conditions can also cause spinal stenosis.
 Spinal stenosis can occur anywhere along the spine.
 It’s most common in the neck (cervical spine) and lower back (lumbar spine).
 As the spinal canal narrows, it puts pressure on the surrounding nerves.
 This can cause pain, which is often the most common symptom of spinal stenosis.